 Horses can be infected with Brucella abortus or B suis.
-Suppurative bursitis, most commonly recognized as fistulous withers or poll evil (see Fistulous Withers and Poll Evil), is the most common condition associated with brucellosis in horses.
+Suppurative bursitis, most commonly recognized as fistulous withers Fistulous Withers and Poll Evil Bursitis is an inflammatory reaction within a bursa.
+The causes can range from overuse, mild trauma, or severe trauma to sepsis.
+Bursitis in its various forms is more common and a more important... read more or poll evil (bursitis) is the most common condition associated with brucellosis in horses (often with Actinomyces bovis infection also).
 Occasionally, abortion has been reported.
-It is unlikely that infected horses are a source of the disease for other horses, other animal species, or people.
-Brucellosis in horses is very rare in the USA because of elimination of the disease in cattle.
+It is unlikely that infected horses are a source of the disease for other horses, other animal species, or humans.
+Brucellosis in horses is very rare in the US because of elimination of the disease in cattle.